zo0r/react-native-push-notification/README.md

 ## Example app

 Example folder contains an example app to demonstrate how to use this package.
 The notification Handling is done in `NotifService.js`.
-For Remote notifications, configure your SenderId in `app.json`.
-You can also edit it directly in the app.

 Please test your PRs with this example app before submitting them.
 It'll help maintaining this repo.